ulule/python-mangopay/docs/usage.rst

 PayOut
 ------

-Withdraw money from a wallet to a bank account:
+Withdraw money from a wallet to a bank account

 .. code-block:: python